MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-client.md

 	ln –s /bin/ksh /usr/bin/ksh

-Verify that the zip program is installed, as this is required by Microsoft R Services InTeradata operation:
+Verify that the zip program is installed, as this is required by Microsoft R Server InTeradata operation:

 	yum –y install zip